 Many people skip flossing daily, and that could be the reason why you have smelly breath.
 Don’t skip on flossing to keep your mouth fresh.

 Miswak (miswaak, siwak, sewak) is a tooth cleaning twig made from Salvadorapersica tree or arak in Arabic.
 It is a tradition of the Prophet SAW to use miswak throughout Ramadan, and it has proven numerous studies that miswak has good oral benefits.

 5. Drink lots of water

-Dry mouth due to lack of water consumption during Ramadan can cause bad breath.
+A dry mouth due to lack of water consumption during Ramadan can cause bad breath.
 Drink much water before and after fasting.
-For those who wear dentures, make sure to put it in an antiseptic mouthwash overnight to help clean it.
+For those who wear dentures, make sure to put them in an antiseptic mouthwash overnight to help clean them.
 Therefore bacteria won’t form.

 Bad breath, is caused by poor dental hygiene.
 Keep your breath fresh by brushing your teeth a minimum of two times a day for 4 minutes especially before you go to bed, and clean your tongue and drink plenty of fluids.
 Rinsing your mouth during fasting can help you maintain your hydrated and stimulating saliva.

 If the tips above don’t solve your bad breath problem, go to Okadoc.com or download our mobile app, and choose your preferred method of meeting your Dentist.